AbsaOSS/generate-release-notes/README.md

 ## Prerequisites

-Before you begin, ensure you have:
-- A GitHub account with appropriate permissions to access the repository.
-- A GitHub token with permissions to fetch repository data.
+Before we begin, ensure you have a GitHub Token with permission to fetch repository data such as Issues and Pull Requests.

 ## Setup and Usage